ldn-softdev/jtc/User Guide.md

 the format, e.g.:
 \- `<name:JSON_value>v`
 then upon walking such syntax the `JSON_value` will be preserved in the namespace `name` instead of a currently walked JSON
+> Normally, `JSON_value` must be a valid JSON, otherwise it'll be promoted to a JSON string.
+If it still fails then an exception will be thrown (`json_lexeme_invalid`)

 #### Fail-safe and Forward-Stop directives
 All the lexemes in the _walk-path_ are bound by a logical `AND` - only once all succeed then the walk-path succeeds too (and printed